yalelibrary/linked-art-mapping/specs/md/tasks/notes-and-statements/number_of_parts.md

 ## Processing steps and output

-1. Count the total number of item records attached each holdings record.
+1. Count the total number of item records attached to each holdings record.

 2. Output the value as an integer using the `number_of_parts` property.